MusicGenerate vs Suno

 Is MusicGenerate a good Suno alternative?

-Does Suno watermark its music?
+Does MusicGenerate watermark its output?

 - 1.Suno pricing — captured June 2026